openshift/origin-aggregated-logging/fluentd/vendored_gem_src/elasticsearch-transport/README.md

 The client will automatically round-robin across the hosts (unless you select or implement a different [connection selector](#connection-selector)).

+### Default port

+The default port is `9200`.
+Please specify a port for your host(s) if they differ from this default.
+Please see below for an exception to this when connecting using an Elastic Cloud ID.

 ### Connect using an Elastic Cloud ID

 If you are using [Elastic Cloud](https://www.elastic.co/cloud), you can provide your cloud id to the client.